pbfrandsen/pbfrandsen.github.io/research.md

 ###Insect evolution

 The world is a wonderful place full of interesting life.
 Among the most diverse and least understood organisms are the insects—a fact that makes them endlessly interesting to me.
 I satisfy some of my curiosity by participating in large collaborative efforts such as the [1KITE](http://1kite.org) project, which is aimed at better understanding the evolutionary history and diversity of insects.
-My specific insect interests are focused on an order of small, moth-like insects called caddisflies (Insecta: Trichoptera), and I am spending a good portion of my PhD in an attempt to better understand the evolution this group.
+My specific insect interests are focused on an order of small, moth-like insects called caddisflies (Insecta: Trichoptera).
+My PhD work was primarily focused on understanding the evolution this group.
 You can read more about my research on caddisflies <a markdown="0" href="{{ site.url }}/trichoptera/">here</a>.

 ###Phylogenetic methods